 Raw sliced almonds – Any raw nuts will work but I prefer sliced almonds to help get a little in every bite.
 I use 1 tablespoon of nuts per bowl.

 Granola – Whether you use store-bought or homemade granola the important thing is to measure it out.
 This is where a lot of extra calories and fat can sneak into your yogurt bowl.
 There are many healthy granola brands available so just make sure to read the label before purchasing.
 We love using this almond butter granola recipe.

 1 tablespoon of granola is plenty for a yogurt bowl.

 Berries – Raspberries, blackberries, and blueberries are my favorite fruit to use in yogurt bowls.
 Berries are a great way to add bulk without a lot of extra calories or fat so I’ll top my yogurt bowl with ½ cup or so.

-Thrive Market is an online natural and organic grocery store where I purchase many of the non-perishable ingredients and superfoods I use in yogurt bowls.
+You can purchase many organic non-perishable ingredients and superfoods online at Thrive Market.
 They offer many of the same products found at Whole Foods but at lower prices.
 If you want to learn more then read my Thrive Market Review.

 How to Make Yogurt Bowls

 Preparing yogurt bowls is so easy to do.